-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 In return, the production company owners allegedly gave Lewis-Martin a speaking role on the TV show Godfather of Harlem, as well as money and catering services.

-A third indictment claims Lewis-Martin worked to “steer contracts” for asylum seeker shelters to an associate’s “preferred property owners”.
+A third indictment claims Lewis-Martin worked to “steer contracts” for asylum-seeker shelters to an associate’s “preferred property owners”.

 Lewis-Martin and her son have previously denied the allegations against them, and their legal representatives have dismissed the charges as politically motivated.

-The string of indictments follows yet another scandal earlier this week involving another close advisor to Adams, Winnie Greco.
+The string of indictments follows yet another scandal earlier this week involving a close adviser to Adams, Winnie Greco.

 The local media outlet The City reported that Greco passed its reporter an envelope of money hidden in a bag of sour-cream-and-onion chips, and she was subsequently suspended from Adams’s campaign.